Eudald1601/ARQSOFT/README.md

 __Another informed definition:__

 WRITEN STORIES on how some actor uses the software system under development for ACHIEVING a RELLEVANT GOAL for that actor and, consequenty, getting an ADDED VALUE.

+WHAT WE (analyst) have to do with regards to the ue cases?

+1. IDENTIFY THE RELEVANT USE CASES FRO THE SOFTWARE SYSTEM under development.
+Taking into account:
+      - Diferent types of users
+      - Identify the added values each type wants to get from the system <--> GOALS TO BE ACHIEVED by the system.
+      - Name the use cases:
+         - Short
+         - Include a VERB